 - Panetteria Marinetta, via Lemerle 13R, a reference point for the Focaccia, so that the poet Vito Elio Petrucci dedicated a poem to this bakery.

 “A coa d’eujo in Fugassa by Marinetta

 feuggia a-a primma canson.

 Gh’è Utri, Zena, in Liguria and around the world;

 and a coae de voeine ancon.

 In ta goga mallann-a to grann-a da sa

 (Vito Elio Petrucci – 1993)

-Because the Ligurian focaccia recipe is a true poem of unique and inimitable flavours… to try!
+Because the focaccia ligure is a true poem of unique and inimitable flavours… to try!
 Discover the best food experiences and food tours in Liguria with Italia Delight!